 Modernization primarily means the data are being digitized.
 The new maps are Digital Flood Insurance Rate Maps (DFIRMs).
 As part of the flood map modernization process, FEMA will only update or produce DFIRMs.

 In some places, there are preliminary updated DFIRM maps.
-We and FEMA encourage the use of preliminary updated maps even if they are yet final.
+We and FEMA encourage the use of preliminary updated maps even if they are not yet final.

 Channel Migration Zones